 West Allis provides funding to various Public Services activities which address obstacles to meeting underserved needs.
-The Frail Elderly Home Services - West Central Interfaith program provided outreach services to 300 elderly individuals, of which over 89% were either low-income or extremely low-income.
-These individuals received services such as referrals, advocacy, and transportation to grocery shopping, home chore/repair assistance, etc. The WISH activity (domestic violence support group) provided support to 30 adults and 43 children underserved beneficiaries who were in need of supportive services during a very difficult time in their lives (96% LMI).
-The Family Resource Center activity provided structured workshops, playgroup activities, and resource/referral services to a total of 235 (90% LMI) individuals in 2023.
-The program pivoted based on COVID and conducted virtual meetings and items for work groups.
-Since then, based on these virtual meetings, online participation of families increased by 50%.
+The Frail Elderly Home Services - West Central Interfaith program provided outreach services to 314 elderly individuals, of which over 82% were either low-income or extremely low-income.
+These individuals received services such as referrals, advocacy, and transportation to grocery shopping, home chore/repair assistance, etc. The WISH activity (domestic violence support group) provided support to 28 adults and 36 children underserved beneficiaries who were in need of supportive services during a very difficult time in their lives (94% LMI).
+The Family Resource Center activity provided structured workshops, playgroup activities, and resource/referral services to a total of 186 (92% LMI) individuals in 2024.
+The program opted to expand their service reach by offering virtual meeting and has seen a 60% increase in, online participation of families increased for the past three years.